Wednesday, July 27, 2016

 We were fishing mainly for chinook salmon, but also caught coho salmon and bottom fished a bit for halibut too.

-The surroundings at Langara are beautiful: rugged uninhabited coastline, mist hanging in the endless miles of fir, bald eagles watching us from the rocks as we fished, hoping we’d toss them a fish now and then.
+The scenery is part of the allure: rugged uninhabited coastline, mist hanging in the endless miles of fir, bald eagles spying us from the rocks as we fished, hoping we’d toss them a fish now and then.
 Yes, the eagle on duty will swoop down and take a dead fish off the surface of the water--a rock fish or any other species tossed back in the ocean that wouldn’t live.

-I saw humpback whales every day, and on two of my four days there a pod of fifty or so orca whales was passing through.
+I saw humpback whales, and on two of the four days there a pod of fifty or so orcas was passing through.
 The orcas managed to chase away or eat many of the chinook in the area, so their presence made for a mid-trip lull in the fishing.
 Sometimes an hour would pass without a bite.

-Another challenge fishing Haida Gwaii was keeping an eye on the sea lions, who spend their days stealing fish off the line.
+One challenge fishing Haida Gwaii is keeping an eye on the sea lions, who spend their days stealing fish off the line.
 Our top-notch guide Layne Stewart, spotting one in the area, would usually just say: “Reel up.
 We’re outa here.”
 Sea lions, sometimes growing up to 2,200 pounds, swim round the boats waiting for an angler to hook a fish.
 Then, when the angler has tired the fish and gotten it near the boat, the lazy predator will close in and do its best to poach it.
-In one instance Layne maneuvered the fish and our boat brilliantly so as to keep one of these moochers from stealing our salmon.
-And yes, during one of the lulls in fishing, I penned a little “Ode to a Sea Lion” to record just how fishermen feel about these whiskered beasts.
-Read it if you’ve ever had sea lion blues.
+In one instance Layne maneuvered the fish and our boat brilliantly so as to keep one of these moochers at bay.

 Second to last day, in the dining room, we sat next to a retired Austrian gentleman who’d fished the world, mainly as a fly fisherman.
 We didn’t exchange names that night, but learned he’d made a career as a congress organizer and had offices in Prague, Vienna and Shanghai.
 We talked politics and fishing, and finally he made a friendly bet with me that on the last day he’d displace me from my title to largest salmon in the lodge.
 It was statistically unlikely of course.